Israeli Prime Minister Bennett wraps up historic visit to Bahrain | DW | 15.02.2022

 Bahrain is home to the US Navy's Fifth Fleet.

-Ahead of Bennett's visit, there were some protests in Shia villages, with images and video posted to a banned opposition group's social media accounts.
+Ahead of Bennett's visit, there were some protests in Shia villages, with images and videos posted to a banned opposition group's social media accounts.

 Bahrain's monarchy is Sunni and its outreach to Israel has been criticized by the country's Shia majority population.